-In American almost everything originates from some other country, and that is even truer when it comes to beer/craft beer.
+In American, almost everything originates from some other country, and that is even truer when it comes to beer/craft beer.
 The first beer to be brewed here in this nation was from England and later from German and Czechoslovakia.
-Just look at some of the beer styles on you local beer store shelves and you can find, an IPA, and English style, Wiezen, a German style, Trappist, a Belgian style, and so forth.
+Just look at some of the beer styles on your local beer store shelves and you can find, an IPA, and English style, Weizen, a German-style, Trappist, a Belgian style, and so forth.
 American breweries brew all the styles.
 Today’s beer is no different, Boulevard Brewing Company (Kansas City, Missouri) Smokestack Series Long Strange Triple, 9.0% ABV.
 A Tripel (a Belgian style ale) is referring to the brewing process in which brewers use up to three times the amount of malt than Trappist.
-Long Strange Tripel pours a darker semi hazy gold color with a big three and a quarter white rocky/fluffy head that really stay a while and leaves big thick lacing behind.
-I found little light coming though due to the hazy nature of this beer and found little, but some carbonation bubbles are there as well.
-The aromas on this Tripel are big with apple fruits and bit of lemon, with a nice spice note.
+Long Strange Tripel pours a darker semi-hazy gold color with a big three and a quarter white rocky/fluffy head that really stay a while and leaves big thick lacing behind.
+I found little light coming through due to the hazy nature of this beer and found little, but some carbonation bubbles are there as well.
+The aromas on this Tripel are big with apple fruits and a bit of lemon, with a nice spice note.
 I also found a bit of coriander, but that was a faint aroma at best.
 I could smell the aromas of this from were away, and not just when I put my nose to the goblet, and it is an awesome smelling beer.
-The taste on Long Strange Tripel is big with lemon and apple fruit with a slight spicy peppery like note.
+The taste of Long Strange Tripel is big with lemon and apple fruit with a slight spicy peppery like note.
 You do taste the high ABV (9.0% ABV) on this, more so as it warms up.
 But it’s not enough to make you stop from drinking it.
-There isn’t much of the faint coriander in the taste, there is however is little zesty zing from the lemon/apple on the back of your tongue.
-The mouth feel is medium but does finish well with a slight spice not and bit boozy.
+There isn’t much of the faint coriander in the taste, there is, however, is little zesty zing from the lemon/apple on the back of your tongue.
+The mouthfeel is medium but does finish well with a slight spice not and bit boozy.
 The aftertaste is sweetly fruity with a hint of carbonated spice.
 So this, Long Strange Tripel that I took is getting an A+ from me.
 This is a really awesomely crafted Belgian style Tripel.
 It was refreshingly great, and I highly recommend you try this beer!!
 Cheers!
 Please enjoy responsibly!

 Saturday, May 18, 2013